-The intrinsic value of all outstanding stock options as of December 31, 2018 was \$21.1 million based on a hypothetical common stock fair value of \$15.00 per share, the midpoint of the estimated price range set forth on the cover of this prospectus.
+The intrinsic value of all outstanding stock options as of December 31, 2018 was \$21.1 million based on the initial offering price of \$15.00 per share.

 Common Stock Valuations

 As there has been no public market for our common stock to date, the estimated fair value of our common stock has been determined by our board of directors as of the date of each option grant, with input from management, considering our most recently available third-party valuations of common stock, and our board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
 These third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 Our common stock valuations were prepared using an option pricing method, or OPM, which used market approaches to estimate our enterprise value.
 The OPM treats common stock and preferred stock as call options on the total equity value of a company, with exercise prices based on the value thresholds at which the allocation among the various holders of a company's securities changes.
 Under this method, the common stock has value only if the funds available for distribution to stockholders exceeded the value of the preferred stock liquidation preferences at the time of the liquidity event, such as a strategic sale or a merger.
 A discount for lack of marketability of the common stock is then applied to arrive at an indication of value for the common stock.